 We live in a world where politicians are more concerned with being elected than creating and enforcing law.

-We live in a world where corporations spend just as much time and resources acquiring patents as they do developing the technology that the patents apply to.
+We live in a world where corporations spend just as much time and resources acquiring patents as they do developing the technology to which the patents apply.

 We live in a world where brands have become more important than the products and people that they represent.

 We live in a world where being skilled at navigating company politics is more important than being good at your job.

 We live in a world where what you call yourself (Democrat, Christian, feminist, pacifist, minimalist, lifestyle designer) is more important than what you actually are, based on your actions.

 We are suffering from a gross mismanagement of energy, and it’s boggling how much of a person’s time, one’s most valuable resource, is spent on truly meaningless endeavors.

 Take a look at your life and be honest: how much of what you’re doing is pointless and not bringing value to anyone?